Why is colloidal silver harmful?

-Colloidal silver is particularly dangerous in selenium deficiency and negatively impacts the thyroid for the following reason.
+Colloidal silver is especially dangerous in selenium deficiency and affects the thyroid for the following reason.

-In the case of selenium deficiency, this process is slowed down, and T3 levels become low, even if T4 is normal.
+In the case of selenium deficiency, this process is slowed down, and T3 becomes scarce, even if T4 is normal.

 Silver competes with selenium in enzymes.
-When colloidal silver enters the body, ionized forms of silver can bind to sulfhydryl groups of proteins and active centers of enzymes, including selenium-containing ones.
+When colloidal silver enters the body, ion-forming forms of silver can bind to sulfhydryl groups of proteins and active centers of enzymes, including those containing selenium.

 If selenium is already deficient, silver effectively blocks the remaining active centers — deiodinase enzymes stop working even more.
 This is a direct path to hypothyroidism.

 Silver and accumulation in thyroid tissues.
 The thyroid gland actively accumulates trace elements (primarily iodine and selenium).
-In selenium deficiency, instead of selenium, silver may be "incorporated" into proteins (due to chemical similarity and replacement of active centers).
+In selenium deficiency, instead of selenium, silver may be "incorporated" into proteins (based on chemical similarity and replacement of active centers).
 In the long term, this creates structural damage to the enzymes and proteins of thyroid tissue.

 Amplification of autoimmune processes.
 Silver, trapped in thyroid proteins, alters their structure, making them "foreign" to the immune system.
 This increases the risk of autoimmune attacks (like Hashimoto's), especially if there is a concurrent deficiency of antioxidants (selenium, zinc, vitamin D, glutathione).